V5 User GuideLast Updated: 8/8/2025

 To change the subscriber list status from active to archived, simply click the 'Archive' link.
 This will move the list to your archive.
 You can access your archived lists by changing the view from 'All Lists' to 'Archived Lists' in the top left corner of the subscriber section.
 To unarchive a subscriber list, in the 'Archived Lists' view, click the subscriber list that you want to unarchive, click 'Archive' and click the 'Undo' button.

-To begin importing your subscribers, simply navigate to the Subscribers section and locate the subscriber list you wish to upload the subscribers into.
-Click the 'Upload' icon in the lower left corner of the subscriber list tile.
+Step 1 To begin importing your subscribers, simply create a new list or locate the subscriber list you wish to upload the subscribers into.
+Once you’ve created/located the list, click the 'Upload' icon at the centre of the subscriber list card.

 Subscriber Import Complete

-Each column has a dropdown box at the top of the column title, this is where you assign a column to a Taguchi® standard field or custom field.
+Step 2 Each column has a dropdown box at the top of the column title, which is where you assign a column to a Taguchi® standard field or custom field.
 Ensure you assign each column to a field, otherwise the column will be ignored when the import occurs.

 Subscriber Import